pojntfx/uni-hacking-notes/docs/main.md

 +----------+
 ```

-When we look at the network inspector we find a RPC endpoint that is being called from this frontend.
-Running SQLMap on it shows another SQLi vulnerability, which we use to get all of the tables (its UNION instead of time-based like before, which makes this much faster).
-The page looks like this and the endpoint is used to fetch the schedules (notice the typo in the URL!):
+Looking at the network inspector we find a RPC endpoint that is being called from this frontend.
+Running SQLMap on it showed another SQL injection vulnerability, which we use to get all of the tables (its UNION instead of time-based like before, which makes this much faster).
+The page looked like this and the endpoint is used to fetch the schedules (notice the typo in the URL!):

 ![Faculty scheduling](./static/faculty-scheduling.png)